 The department recognizes that students’ interests in computer science will vary widely, and thus the department attempts to meet these varying interests by providing multiple entry-points into the computer science curriculum at Middlesex.
 A two-semester course sequence (Computer Science 20-21) exists for students seeking an introduction to computational thinking, algorithms, and fundamental programming concepts.
-This specific course sequence is designed for students desiring a general understanding of their technological world and the fundamentals of programming, but that do not intend to pursue computer programming in their future academic career.
+This specific course sequence is designed for students desiring a general understanding of their technological world and the fundamentals of programming.

 Students seeking to develop extensive computer programming skills and pursue college-level coursework, should begin their computer programming study with Computer Programming 30, which in conjunction with Computer Programming 55 also covers the material on the A Level Advanced Placement Computer Science examination.
 These two courses are equivalent to the first semester of computer science as taught at virtually all universities and colleges that use Java in their coursework for computer science majors.
 Upon completion of Computer Programming 55, students can continue their study of algorithms, computer organization, data structures, and discrete mathematics topics applicable to computer science by enrolling in the Computer Programming 61-62 course sequence.
 Students having completed these courses should possess the ability to use functional and object-oriented programming algorithms, constructs, and data structures to solve advanced computational problems.
 Additionally, they will be able to analyze algorithm and program efficiency with respect to both execution time and space requirements.

-For the truly sophisticated students, advanced topics in computer science can be studied upon completion of Computer Science 62.
+For the truly accomplished students, advanced topics in computer science can be studied upon completion of Computer Programming 62.
 Students should note, however, that completion of four semesters of history during their Middlesex careers is a graduation requirement, which should be taken into consideration as they plan their computer science course progression.

-The Computer Science 20-21 sequence is intended for students interested in learning more about exciting new ideas in computer science, but who are not necessarily interested in developing extensive programming skills.
+The Computer Science 20-21 sequence is intended for students interested in learning more about exciting new ideas in computer science and developing fundamental programming skills.

-The following Computer Science and Computer Programming topics courses are intended for students of any interest and ability level.
+The following Computer Science and Computer Programming topics courses are intended for eligible interested students.
 These courses are offered on a rotating basis.

 COMPUTER PROGRAMMING 55.
 Advanced Placement Computer Science A. Spring.
 The Department.
 5 meetings weekly.
-Prerequisite: Computer Science 21 or Computer Programming 30, and Permission of the Department.
-Students will be ranked and admitted based upon their performance in Computer Science 21 or Computer Programming 30.
+Prerequisite: Computer Programming 30 and Permission of the Department.
+Students will be ranked and admitted based upon their performance in Computer Programming 30.
 In this course, students examine and write larger and more complex programs consisting of multiple classes.
 It will consider style and expression, structured coding, modularization, implementation, testing, and maintenance of software.
 Related topics include arrays, the construction of classes, inheritance, polymorphism, and recursion.
 Measuring algorithm efficiency will be considered with particular emphasis on sorting and searching.
 Prepares students for the A Level Advanced Placement Examination in Computer Science.